kaist-dmlab/Hi-COVIDNet/README.md

 ## About
 Source code and datasets of the paper [Hi-COVIDNet : Deep Learning Approach to Predict Inbound COVID-19 Patients and Case Study in South Korea]

-Since data from Korea Telecom(KT) is not open to the public, if you would like to run the code, please contact KT.
+Since the data from Korea Telecom(KT) is not open to the public, if you would like to run the code, please contact KT.

 ## Installation